Supported LLM Providers

 Local LLMs

-Goose is a local AI agent, and by using a local LLM, you keep your data private, maintain full control over your environment, and can work entirely offline without relying on cloud access.
-However, please note that local LLMs require a bit more set up before you can use one of them with Goose.
+goose is a local AI agent, and by using a local LLM, you keep your data private, maintain full control over your environment, and can work entirely offline without relying on cloud access.
+However, please note that local LLMs require a bit more set up before you can use one of them with goose.

-Goose extensively uses tool calling, so models without it can only do chat completion.
-If using models without tool calling, all Goose extensions must be disabled.
+goose extensively uses tool calling, so models without it can only do chat completion.
+If using models without tool calling, all goose extensions must be disabled.

 Here are some local providers we support: